quintans/ezSQL/README.md

 ## Introduction

-**ezSQL** is a utility that aims to ease the way a user executes SQL against a database.
+**ezSQL** is a utility that aims to simplify the work of a developer when writing and executing SQL.

-It provides an easy way of executing **static typed** SQL and to project results to arbitrary Objects.
+It provides an easy way of executing **static typed** SQL and to project results to arbitrary beans.
 To handle SQL, without hiding it, is the main goal of the framework.
 ORM features are just a bonus.

 ezSQL was born out of the frustration of the "magic" of Hibernate.